erikdesjardins/relayed/README.md

 # relayed

-Proxy a TCP socket to a machine behind a dynamic IP/firewall.
+Relay a TCP socket to a machine behind a dynamic IP/firewall.